Ratul-byte/Car-Reviews-via-LLMs/README.md

 # Car Reviews via NLP (Prototype)
 <img src="car.jpeg">

 This repository contains a Jupyter notebook (`llm.ipynb`) that prototypes a chatbot/assistant using multiple pre-trained Hugging Face models to process car reviews and customer text.
-The notebook demonstrates several NLP functionalities useful for both customers and human agents.
+The notebook d[...]

 Project attribution
 - This project was completed as part of Datacamp's "AI Engineer for Associate Data Analyst" career track.

+Tech stack
+- pandas
+- PyTorch
+- Hugging Face Transformers

 Features implemented in the notebook
 - Data loading